-If you want to be sure your Computer is future-proof for Graphic Design and will let itself be upgraded without having to buy an entirely new System, be sure to keep some things in mind:
+If you want to be sure your Computer is future-proof for Graphic Design and can be upgraded without having to buy an entirely new system, be sure to keep some things in mind:

-RAM can usually be updated quite easily, either by swapping out with bigger sizes or can be added to if you still have some slots free.
+RAM can usually be upgraded quite easily, either by swapping out with bigger sizes or can be added to if you still have some slots free.